cea-hpc/modules/doc/source/cookbook/modulefiles-in-git.rst

 default.

 After this, any time a user wants to edit the Modulefiles, he works in his local git repo.
-After editing, testing, and commiting to the local git repo, ``git push`` updates the main repository, which (assuming the user knows the password for user ``modules``) automatically updates ``/home/modules/modulefiles``.
+After editing, testing, and committing to the local git repo, ``git push`` updates the main repository, which (assuming the user knows the password for user ``modules``) automatically updates ``/home/modules/modulefiles``.